Flight-Free-UK/flight_free_uk_website/source/posts/the-inequality-of-aviation.html.markdown

 #### Noise and air pollution

 Those living near airports or under flight paths can suffer hugely from noise and air pollution.
-Work by the AEF reveals just how bad it can be to be exposed to aircraft noise on a regular basis.
-The small numbers of people going on holiday affect whole communities, who don’t benefit from the airport itself – especially when council tax money is invested in the airport.
+[Work by the AEF](https://www.aef.org.uk/what-we-do/noise/) reveals just how bad it can be to be exposed to aircraft noise on a regular basis.

+The local community don’t necessarily benefit from the airport itself, with increased road traffic driving air pollution and congestion in the area, and air pollution from the planes themselves.
+In some cases, council tax is invested in an airport, essentially meaning that local people’s taxes facilitate other people’s holidays.

 #### Climate change emissions